rahulrai-in/thecloudblog/tcb/content/lab/Enable TLS on Http Triggered Function App in Kubernetes Using KEDA and NGINX/index.md

 ---
-title: Enable TLS on Http Triggered Function App in Kubernetes Using KEDA and NGINX
+title: Enable TLS on HTTP Triggered Function App in Kubernetes Using KEDA and NGINX
 date: 2020-09-26
 tags:
   - azure